-- The total system delay is 11.1 sec (see Figure 4).
-TensorFlow and model initialization requires about 20 secs, but this is not a factor in real-time performance. - The system requires 1.81 secs to process 1 sec of data using a single CPU core, so it can easily run in real-time using multiple cores and/or GPUs.
+soon as they are finalized (see Figure 4).

+The system requires 1.81 secs to process 1 sec of data using a single CPU core, so it can easily run in real-time using multiple cores and/or GPUs.

 Table 2.
 The delay in each module